hsyl20/ghc-cross-compilation/index.rst

 - when loading a plugin module, instead of loading the plugin from the target database, it tries to find a matching module in the host database

-The task is to make GHC aware of two databases: plugin and target.
+The task is to make GHC aware of at least two databases: plugin and 1 per target.
 Loading a plugin would be done via the plugin database and plugin would always be executed with the internal interpreter.

+Plugins still won't work for stage 1 compilers because of ABI mismatch: the stage 0 compiler may produce code objects for the stage 1 compiler that are not compatible with the code objects the stage 1 compiler produces.

 Breaking change: currently GHC is able to compile its own plugins in confined mode.
 In particular, it supports loading plugins from the "home package" (the set of modules it is currently compiling).
 While GHC isn't multi-target, it won't be able to build its own plugins.
 Cross-compilers such as GHCJS or Asterius relies on two GHCs: one for the real target and one which targets the compiler host.
-We probably should make GHC multi-target before we could get this change integrated upstream.
+We probably should make GHC multi-target and probably multi-package before we could get this change integrated upstream.

 Make GHC multi-target
 ---------------------